bryancastillo10/anaerodash/README.md

-# anaerodash
+## Anaerodash

-A Dashboard Web Application for Evaluating Anaerobic Digestion Wastewater Treatment System
+A Dashboard Web Application An Application dedicated for Anaerobic Digestion Treatment Plant Evaluation